cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         version: counterpartyUpgrade.fields.version,
     }

+    existingUpgrade = publicStore.get(channelUpgradePath)

-    // if OPEN, then initialize handshake with upgradeFields
+    // current upgrade either doesn't exist (non-crossing hello case), we initialize the upgrade with constructed upgradeFields
-    // otherwise, assert that the upgrade fields are the same for crossing-hellos case if currentChannel.state == OPEN {
+    // if it does exist, we are in crossing hellos and must assert that the upgrade fields are the same for crossing-hellos case if existingUpgrade == nil {
         // if the counterparty sequence is greater than the current sequence, we fast forward to the counterparty sequence
         // so that both channel ends are using the same sequence for the current upgrade
         // initUpgradeChannelHandshake will increment the sequence so after that call